 Intelligence Is Inherited From the Mom

-If you're a smart cookie, you probably put that down to your hard work and the hours you spent studying your bedroom.
+If you're a smart cookie, you probably put that down to your hard work and the hours you spent studying in your bedroom.
 But humans actually have a predisposition to be smart, and while intelligence as a whole can be traced back to both the mother and the father, certain aspects of intelligence are inherited from the mom.
 That's because intelligence is passed down through the X chromosome - and women have two X chromosomes, while men only have one.

 This means that smart women normally have incredibly smart children, while smart men are less likely to have smart children.
 So, thank your mom next time you get a raise at work.